-- Pull the trailer to flat ground.
+- 1. Pull the trailer to flat ground.
 Apply the pulling vehicle's parking brakes and turn off the engine.
 Use tire chocks to keep the trailer from moving. - 2.
 Lower the trailer ramps and set the ramp spacing for the tread width setting. - 3.
 Release the securing restraints carefully. - 4.
 Get someone to help guide you off of the trailer.
 Keep everyone a safe distance from the trailer. - 5.
-Uncover or replace the SMV emblem. - Contact Hagie Customer Support if towing is unavoidable.
+Uncover or replace the SMV emblem.